 Board of Directors

-Julianne serves as Chair of the Board of the Canadian Nuclear Association (CNA) , is an active member of Women in Nuclear (WiN) and the Executive Sponsor of Candu Energy’s local chapter of North American Young Generation Nuclear (NAYGN).
+Julianne serves as Chair of the Board of the Canadian Nuclear Association (CNA), is an active member of Women in Nuclear (WiN), and is the Executive Sponsor of Candu Energy’s local chapter of North American Young Generation Nuclear (NAYGN).

 Before joining Candu Energy Inc., Julianne was a Project Director at Aecon, supporting the CANDU® Refurbishment Programs at OPG and Bruce Power.
 From 2009-2016, she worked for Chicago Bridge & Iron (CB&I) as the Engineering Manager responsible for the AP1000 standard plant design for projects at VC Summer and Vogtle.
-Prior to that, Julianne spent nine years with Areva/Framatome performing Steam Generator replacements at 13 different nuclear facilities in the USA and later supporting the Okiluoto EPR project from Areva’s head office in Paris.
+Before that, Julianne spent 9 years with Areva/Framatome performing Steam Generator replacements at 13 nuclear facilities in the USA and later supporting the Olkiluoto EPR project from Areva’s headquarters in Paris.

 Pat Dalzell is the Vice President, Corporate Affairs and Market Development at Bruce Power, a role primarily focused on the development and growth of the corporate identity through government and stakeholder engagement; corporate and community communications; and promoting areas of energy innovation and the use of nuclear isotopes in the fight against cancer.
 Previous to this, he held the roles of Executive Director, Corporate Affairs & Market Development and Director of Government and Stakeholder relations coordinating partnerships with all levels of government along with key member associations, economic development groups, the electricity system operator and labour representatives.